August 13th, 2019

 Embrace the change and live in the present moment.
 Try and remind yourself that the change is going to come anyway, so you can either enter the school year with doubt and fear or you can start off with optimism and enthusiasm about this new chapter in your life instead of negative thoughts.
 Your perception of the situation can have a lot to do with the outcome and overall outlook.

 For a lot of students, the biggest fear is that everything is brand new and you are not going to know what to do and how to get around.
 Inform yourself with information about the school.
 Look at the school website and get information about your classes or print out maps for how to get around if those are some of the things you are anxious about.

 Having as much information as possible will make you feel more in control of the situation and more prepared while reducing anxiety and the fear of the unknown.

 A great way to grow and enjoy college is by forming a system of support groups.
 Make it a priority to get to know others during that first week.
-It is a great time to step out of your comfort zone and meet new people and make new friends.
+It is a great time to step out of your comfort zone, meet new people, and make new friends.

 If making new friends is something you are nervous about, remind yourself that everyone is there for the same reason.
 Everyone wants to meet new people and have a positive college experience.

 Remember that even if you are away at college, your relationships that are already established are just a phone call away.
 Make a weekly appointment or plan to call and check in with your family and friends and continue to receive the support you have always had from them.

 Start off each week by setting goals for yourself.
 It will help keep your focus on why you are there and not so much on your anxiety.
 If your goal for that first week is to meet new people, put yourself in situations where you can meet others and communicate with people.